The Finer Things

 Scott's Pro Tips

-• Best Value Night Out: San Miguel Pale Pilsen + sisig + chicharon at a local carinderia.
-Total cost: ₫300–500 ($5.30–8.85 USD) for a full evening.
+• Best Value Night Out: Bia hoi + grilled squid + boiled peanuts at a street-side stall.
+Total cost: 100,000-200,000 VND ($4-8 USD) for a full evening.
 That's the authentic Vietnamese drinking experience — no rooftop needed.
-Drink in moderation, be merry, and you'll have yourself a blast.

 Some links on this page are affiliate links — we earn a small commission if you purchase through them, at no extra cost to you.
 We only recommend gear we personally use.
 Full disclosure.